Elevator in Rotermanni Quarter Elevator in Rotermanni Quarter

-Elevator in Rotermann Quarter
+Elevator in Rotermanni Quarter

 Reconstruction of grain silos into offices, restaurants and pop art museum